angarsky/diveintopython/learn/file_handling/text_files.md

 ## How to Convert Numpy Files to Text Files

-When working with numerical data, `Numpy` is one of the most popular libraries to manipulate arrays in Python.
-Sometimes, you may need to convert a `Numpy` file to a text file for sharing and collaboration purposes.
-Here are two ways to convert a `Numpy` file to a text file in Python:
+When working with numerical data, `numpy` is one of the most popular libraries to manipulate arrays in Python.
+Sometimes, you may need to convert a `numpy` file to a text file for sharing and collaboration purposes.
+Here are two ways to convert a `numpy` file to a text file in Python:

 The `savetxt()` function from the `Numpy` library can be used to save the data from an array to a text file.
 Here's how to do it: